In this Weber Original kettle grill review, we look at the roots of home barbecue, and if they are worth getting back to?

 Although it’s not a purpose-built smoker, it is certainly possible to do some smoking on your charcoal grill with the help of the charcoal snake method and some good temp control via the vents.

 It’s a fairly large grill with lots of primary cooking space.
 Grilling for a large family or a crowd of guests is no problem.
+We love this grill, and it always appears highly in our roundup of the best charcoal grills available.

 What’s in the Box?